hvaughanattmforum/WebSpecDemoData/README.md

 ### Step 2
 In this step Component assets are generated and tested.
 Once a spec has been approved the following assets will generated:
 - **Golden Component**: This is the complete build of the Component with the core and supporting functions.
-- **CTK**: Conformance testing software to validate implementations of a Component spec.
+- **CTK**: Conformance testing software to validate implementations of a Component Spec.
 - **RI**: This is an example implementation of the spec which has been validated by the previous ctk.
 The output gathered through this pipeline will be used to automatically update Jira for development reporting.